puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

-Rather than place this directly in your `site.pp` manifest, as you might have before we introduced the roles and profiles pattern, we'll create a `pasture_dev_users` profile class, and use a Hiera lookup to programatically create users as needed on each system in your infrastructure.
+Rather than place this directly in your `site.pp` manifest, as you might have before we introduced the roles and profiles pattern, we'll create a `pasture_dev_users` profile class, and use a Hiera lookup to programmatically create users as needed on each system in your infrastructure.

 In this case, we'll include our user accounts on all nodes in the `beauvine.vm`